-If within your first four weeks of training with us you feel rugby is something you enjoy and you want to join the club, there is an online Direct Debit form which you can sign up to arrange your membership fees.
+If within your first couple of weeks of training with us you feel that rugby is something you enjoy and you want to join the club, there is an online Direct Debit form which you can sign up to arrange your membership fees.

 In addition to buying any new sports clothes you may want (or kit as you progress in development) there are some other costs typically involved in playing competitively.

 Terms and Conditions of FREE Training offer.